- Latin America

 4. Different Types of Positions

 In Madrid I taught 100% freelance as a private tutor.
 I traveled around Madrid to meet up with the students I tutored.
 While I loved the life that my work lent me, I never got to work in an actual classroom setting.
 This is typical for teachers in Spain (especially Americans), even for teachers with extensive work experience!
 In Latin America, there are more opportunities in more classical teaching settings.
-Even without teaching experience, ITA graduates teaching in Latin America have scored positions in universities, marketing firms, language academies, consulates, law firms, etc. Go diversify your international resume in these markets!
+Even without teaching experience, ITA graduates teaching in Latin America have scored positions in universities, marketing firms, language academies, consulates, law firms, etc. So when it's time for you to decide where to teach English in a Spanish-speaking country, go diversify your international resume in these Latin-American markets!